Thoughtful - Chapter 10

 ‘See ya round little pod,’ she mumbled to herself before heading back into the main body of the sub and walking back towards the isolation lab.

 Lady had only taken 2 steps when a sudden explosion rocked her sub, causing it to list violently to one side, tipping up and flinging her off balance.
 With a loud thud she hit the far wall, slamming shoulder first into a closed door and bouncing off the large brass door handle.
 With a below of pain, Lady slid to the floor as the alarm sounded throughout the Anhinga, screaming in panic.
 Getting to her feet, Lady jabbed frantically at the side of her helmet to activate the commsline and call up to the bridge.

-‘What the hell was that?’ she shouted into the device, not waiting to see who had picked up.
+‘What the hell was that?’ she shouted into the small microphone inside the visor, not bothering to see who had picked up.

 ‘Not sure Commander, we think it might have come from one of the labs, wherever Sagan is working,’ answered Turing, his calm voice belying the panic he actually felt.

-‘No, Sagan is in isolation, it would have been contained…’ Lady trailed off thinking for a minute.
+‘No, Sagan is in isolation, it would have been contained…’ Lady trailed off, thinking for a minute.

-‘To be honest I would almost prefer that over what I think it is, any word from Cato?’ she asked, immediately changing tack.
+‘To be honest I would almost prefer that over what I think it might be, any word from Cato?’ she asked, immediately changing tack.

-Lady didn’t have time to answer though as a small band of crew members rushed past her, dressed in vac suits.
-Hanging up on Turing, she raced after them, the pain in her shoulder quickly forgotten.
+Lady didn’t have time to answer though as a small band of crew members rushed past her, dressed in evac suits.
+Hanging up on Turing without answer, she raced after them, the pain in her shoulder quickly forgotten.

 ‘Is it Cato?’ she yelled at them as they continued to thunder down the corridor.